 Talk to a Los Angeles Bus Accident Lawyer for Free

-Just because you are up against the city or a large bus company doesn’t mean you don’t have rights.
+The fact that you are up against the city or a large bus company doesn’t mean you don’t have rights.
 Let the Simmrin Law Group help you.
-We will give you a FREE consultation—and we charge you NOTHING if we don’t win you money.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+Our experienced legal team will do everything within our power to ensure you get fair compensation for your injuries.

 Fill out our online contact form or give us a call to schedule a free, no-obligation consultation.
 One of our Los Angeles bus accident lawyers will review your case and advise you about all of your legal options for recovering the money you deserve.
 We believe that all accident victims are entitled to compensation to help them move on after an accident.